-According to the EPA Fact sheet on Construction Site Runoff Control, “Sediment runoff rates from construction sites are typically ten to twenty times greater than those of agricultural lands, and one thousand to two thousand times greater than those of forest lands.
+According to the United States Environmental Protection Agency (U.S. EPA) fact sheet on Construction Site Runoff Control, “Sediment runoff rates from construction sites are typically ten to twenty times greater than those of agricultural lands, and one thousand to two thousand times greater than those of forest lands.
 During a short period of time, construction sites can contribute more sediment to streams than can be deposited naturally during several decades.
 The resulting situation, and the contribution of other pollutants from construction sites, can cause physical, chemical, and biological harm to our nation’s waters.”

 Figure 1: Cause [Contractor flushes newly installed hydrant near an unprotected catch basin]